 ENVS 4600 Practicum in Environmental Studies/3-9 sem. hrs.
-This is a 10-20 hour-per-week nonpaying work experience.
+This is a 10-20 hour per week, nonpaying work experience.
 The position must be related to the student's academic program with specific interest in either ecotourism or sustainability.
 Each participating student will be assigned a faculty sponsor with whom a tutorial contract will be written outlining the academic work to be completed during the internship.
 Students must have an earned cumulative GPA of 2.5 or higher and must have completed a minimum of 36 academic credit hours.

-ENVS 4999 Symposium in Environmental Science/Studies/0 sem. hrs.
-A required component for the environmental science/studies majors is attending a weekly symposium.
+ENVS 4999 Symposium in Environmental Science/Studies and Marine Biology/0 sem. hrs.
+A required component for the environmental science/studies and marine biology majors is attending a weekly symposium.
 Local, state, national, and international experts representing a variety of disciplines found under the environmental science/studies umbrella are invited to present papers and presentations about current research and projects they are developing.
-The purpose of the symposium series is to reveal the most current issues in the fields, as well as provide current information on the opportunities available to students.
+The purpose of the symposium series is to reveal the most current issues in the fields as well as to provide current information on the opportunities available to students.
+Identical to MBIO 4999.